cnunciato/the-random-program/README.md

 unable to reach a consensus on the order in which to play, so they come running to me, seeking decision.

 Since I'm no great fan of decision in general, I wrote a little [Pulumi](https://pulumi.com/) program to do the deciding for us.
-Every Thursday at a quarter past nine, a scheduled [CloudWatch](https://aws.amazon.com/cloudwatch/) task runs, sorts the list of kids randomly, and sends me a text message containing the result (the kids call it "the random program", hence the name):
+Every Thursday at a quarter past nine, a scheduled [CloudWatch](https://aws.amazon.com/cloudwatch/) task runs, sorts the list of kids randomly, and sends me a text message containing the result, using only Amazon Web Services (specifically [Amazon SNS](aws.amazon.com/sns)) (the kids call it "the random program", hence the name):

 ![image](https://user-images.githubusercontent.com/274700/64045122-6033ac00-cb1d-11e9-8fb9-8afa4a8b9204.png)